Early Childhood Center Faculty |Sun Valley Private Preschools | SVCS

-Riley Mott is an ECC assistant and art teacher in the primary room.
+Riley Mott took on the role of ECC 2 teacher starting with the 2020-21 academic year.
+Prior to this new role, Riley was the ECC Atelierista in the primary room.
 A former fifth-grade teacher at Hailey Elementary School, Riley brings both experience and a passion for teaching to the classroom.
-Riley knows Community School well: in addition to attending Community School through eighth grade, she served as a regular substitute teacher and after care program specialist before she took on her current role in the ECC.
+Riley knows Sun Valley Community School well: in addition to attending Community School through eighth grade, she served as a regular substitute teacher and after care program specialist before she took on her current role in the ECC.
 Riley holds a BA in sociology and elementary education from Whitman College.
-She and her husband, Tim, have two sons, both students at Community School: Jasper '20 and Koa '23.
+She and her husband, Tim, have two sons, both students at the school: Jasper '20 and Koa '23.

 Katharine Weekes is a teacher in the ECC and the ECC Department Chair.
-She joined Community School in 2001, drawn to the school's culture and traditions, the dynamic Outdoor Program, and the Reggio-inspired early childhood center.
+She joined Sun Valley Community School in 1994, drawn to the school's culture and traditions, the dynamic Outdoor Program, and the Reggio-inspired early childhood center.
 Katharine is continually inspired in her role by students who feel secure enough to take risks and challenge themselves.
 "I love watching students evolve and come into their own," she says.
-"To see a shy and tentative child blossom and find their voice is so powerful."
+"To see a tentative child, blossom and find their voice, is so powerful."